Posted On: 2022-03-16

 - Session 4.
 The Pack Meeting.

 The Webelos den leaders may receive training in two ways.
 They may attend Sessions 1 and 2, and in addition, attend the Webelos Den Leader Outdoor Day.
 Or, they may receive all training in one weekend: the Webelos Den Leader Outdoor Weekend.

 Check with your unit commissioner or district training chairman to learn when these courses are scheduled in your district.

 Supplemental training includes a variety of training courses given on a district, council, area, regional and national basis.
 They are designed to give Cub Scout leaders additional information on specific areas of Cub Scouting. some of the Cub Scout methods and skills touched upon briefly in basic training are covered in greater depth in supplemental training courses.

 The Cub Scout leaders' Roundtable is held monthly on a district basis.
-Den and pack leaders join for fun and fellowship while learning new tricks, stunts, games, crafts, ceremonies, songs and skits.
-There are also opportunities for sharing of ideas and activities with leaders form other packs.
+Den and pack leaders join for fun and fellowship while learning new tricks, stunts, games, crafts, ceremonies, songs, and skits.
+There are also opportunities for sharing ideas and activities with leaders from other packs.

 Roundtable is under the guidance of a Cub Scout roundtable commissioner and staff who plan the program around next month's Cub Scout theme and activity badge area.

-Check with you unit commissioner to find out when and where your monthly roundtable is held.
+Check with your unit commissioner to find out when and where your monthly roundtable is held.

 Pow wow is an annual get-together of Cub Scout leaders from around the nation.
 Pow wow is convention time for the pack - a time when a wise Cubmaster takes all leaders to a refresher course.
 There are sections on games, crafts, skits and puppets, ceremonies, administration, and the Webelos den.
 It's a time for all experienced, new, prospective leaders, and parents to share ideas and see what the other packs are doing.